Hospitality and Tourism Management

 Many opportunities exist for students to receive real-world experiences.
 For example, USF partners with businesses such as McKibbon Hospitality, which manages 98 hotels and 20 premier brands including Marriott and Hilton, to connect the next generation of hotel managers with hotel industry professionals and gain real-world experience in hotel operations, executive-level leadership and real estate and hotel development.
 Other business partners include Aramark, the on-campus food service and catering stalwart, and Mainsail Lodging and Development, a specialist in the tourism lodging sector.

 Always refer to the Undergraduate Catalog for degree requirements.
-Students will typically begin progress toward the major by taking at least one course from the major core, as these often serve as prerequisites for the electives.
-Students are urged to consult with their advisors to create the most beneficial set of courses.
+Students will normally begin progress toward the major by taking at least one course from the major core, as these often serve as prerequisites for the electives.
+Students are urged to consult with their advisor to create the most beneficial set of courses for success in the program.

 QUESTIONS?